-1. Qualified students in need of course notes must meet with the Disability Services Coordinator (DSC) at the start of each semester to request this accommodation for the necessary courses.
+1. Qualified students in need of course notes must contact the Disability Services Coordinator (DSC) at the start of each semester to request this accommodation for the necessary courses.
 A timely request is essential.
-Notes can be obtained later in the term; however, the student is only eligible for class notes from the date of the initial request.
+Notes can be obtained later in the term; however, the student is only eligible for class notes after the initial request.

 2. If you decide to change or drop courses, please notify the DSC immediately.